JacopoDaeli/regit/README.md

 })
 ```

+If you do not need to fetch collection information, you can also
-You can can use it without a callback in the following way.
+use it without a callback in the following way.
 ```js
 const collection = db.collection('foo')
 console.log(collection.name) // print "foo"